angeltried/pop-this-quiz/readme.md

     11. changed const to make the progress bar.
     12. get a referance to progressbarfull so show when it fills up.
     13. made a end.js file
+    14. Started with save high score to connect the event.
+    15. referance other id to be able to collect the high score into a local storage.
+    14. need to convert to a jason array in order to keep highscores.
+    15. create a score object.
+    16. wanting to make sure the low score gets pushed out by using sort making own algorithem for array.
+    17. crate variable to give max number of high scores shown.
+    18. give a list when score name is entered.
+    19. Add var total time and the min with sec.
+    20. created a funtion checktime with id of timer.
+    21. when total seconds reaches 0 it will go back to begining or it will continue to play.
+    22. For each wrong answer it will subtract 10 from total seconds.

 ####

 Make a repository with a unique name.